yoniholmes/grunt-text-replace/README.md

 ### options

-*options* is an object, specific to a target, and the only supported option is *processTemplates*
+*options* is an object, specific to a target, currently supports these settings:

 #### processTemplates